Typora supports rendering normal mathematics using Tex/LaTeX syntax. The rendering process is processed by MathJax.

 Typora supports auto-numbering math blocks.

-To turn on this feature, please open preferences panel, and enable “Auto Numbering Math Equations” under the “Markdown” section.
+To turn on this feature, please open the preferences panel and enable “Auto Numbering Math Equations” under the “Markdown” section.

 You can choose: